F-i-f/soft-brightness/README.md

 #### You have a laptop computer with a back-light

-You can leave the control of your attached display to the back-light and use Soft Brightness to control the brightness of external
+You can leave the control of your attached display to the back-light and use Soft Brightness Plus to control the brightness of external
 displays:

 - Set _Use backlight control_ to _On_.